- 1/4 cup olive oil

 The Meat (or meats)

 Baked ziti is usually made with ground meat sauce.
-Ground beef and ground sausage are the two most used meats for baked ziti, usually combined for more flavor.
+Ground beef and ground sausage are the two most used meats for the recipe, usually combined for more flavor.
 Occasionally the dish is made with whole slices of cooked sausage rather than ground but that is up to your taste.
 Baked ziti are also a vegetarian dish if you just add vegetables to the sauce such as peppers, mushrooms or broccoli.
-You can create many baked ziti variations – make your own!
+You can create many variations – make your own!

 A very important and crucial part of baked ziti is the cheese.
 There are three types of cheese for this dish.
 Parmigiano, mozzarella and ricotta are part of the authentic ziti recipe.
 Grate Parmigiano cheese and mozzarella and mix them together with ricotta.
 The cheeses are baked into the ziti and also melted on top of the dish for an irresistible cheesy topping.